Anomalies in (2+1)D fermionic topological phases and (3+1)D path integral state sums for fermionic SPTs: Bosonic Shadow: Symmetry-enriched Crane-Yetter path integral with 3-form gauge field

 Specifically, when $A_b, f = 0$, our path integral reduces to the Crane-Yetter path integral, which in particular gives a wave function $|\Psi(\partial M^4)\rangle$ associated to the boundary $\partial M^4$.
 The Walker-Wang model is an exactly solvable Hamiltonian for which the wave function $|\Psi(\partial M^4)\rangle$ is an exact ground state.
 Furthermore, it is expected in general that the deconfined bulk point-like excitations of the Walker-Wang model with input a premodular category correspond to the transparent anyons in the category.
 Our case of a super-modular category means that there is a single transparent particle, $\psi$ which in the Walker-Wang Hamiltonian formulation should correspond to there being a single species of deconfined point particle.
 A particular example corresponding to the super-modular category $\SO(3)_3$ \footnote{Our notation for this category differs from~\cite{fidkowski2013} and other references in the condensed matter literature, in which this category is referred to as $\SO(3)_6$.
 This category describes the anyon content of $\SO(3)_3$ Chern-Simons theory, which is the integer spin sector of the $\\SU(2)_6$ category.
 Some references, e.g.~\cite{nayak2008}, use $\SO(3)_3$ to refer to the integer spin sector of the $\SU(2)_3$ category, which is usually known as the Fibonacci anyon theory.
 In the present notation, Fibonacci would be written as $(G_2)_1$.} was explicitly studied in~\cite{fidkowski2013} where a Walker-Wang-like construction based on $\SO(3)_3$ was shown to have a single deconfined fermionic excitation.

-Therefore, we expect that the ground state of Walker-Wang models with super-modular category as input should be described by a TQFT that is equivalent to $\Z_2$ gauge theory coupled to fermionic matter, from which we conclude that our path integral construction $Z_b(M^4, A_b = 0, f)$ should be equivalent to that of $\Z_2$ gauge theory coupled to fermionic matter.
+Therefore, the ground state of Walker-Wang models with super-modular category as input should be described by a TQFT that is equivalent to $\Z_2$ gauge theory coupled to fermionic matter, from which we conclude that our path integral construction $Z_b(M^4, A_b = 0, f)$ is equivalent to that of $\Z_2$ gauge theory coupled to fermionic matter.

-Presumably a direct proof that our path integral realizes a $\Z_2$ gauge theory would require a development of a theory of skein-module spaces (like~\cite{Roberts1995}) in the presence of background gauge fields $A_b$ and $f$.
-Alternatively, a reformulation of these theories in terms of handle calculus might work: Ref.~\cite{barenzStateSumTQFT} recently did this for generalized possibly non-modular Crane-Yetter-like models and Ref.~\cite{barenzGCrossedStateSum} did this for the closely related model in Ref.~\cite{cuiGcrossed}.
-Since all categories and symmetry fractionalization data are unitary, we expect that the path integral defines unitary maps between skein spaces.